jump to navigation

 Greek Baklava

-1 lbs. walnuts (add a couple handfuls more if you want it nuttier)
+- 1 lb. walnuts (add a couple handfuls more if you want it nuttier)

-strip of lemon peel, or a couple tsp. fresh lemon juice
+- strip of lemon or orange peel, or a couple tsp. fresh lemon juice

-Toast the walnuts, either in a dry skillet or a 300 degree oven, until fragrant.
-Place in a food processor along with the cinnamon and cloves, and buzz until walnuts are pretty finely crushed (obviously you don’t want a powder, but no huge chunks, either).
+- Toast the walnuts, either in a dry skillet or a 300 degree oven, until fragrant.
+Place in a food processor along with the cinnamon and cloves, and buzz until walnuts are pretty finely crushed (obviously you don't want a powder, but no huge chunks, either).
+Increase (or preheat) the oven temperature to 350.

-Grease a 9×13 pan, and place one layer of phyllo at the bottom.
+- Grease a 9x13 pan, and place one layer of phyllo at the bottom.
 Brush the phyllo with the melted butter, and then add another layer of phyllo, and brush with more butter.
 Continue this process until you have layered about 7 sheets of phyllo.

-Using a sharp knife, cut your baklava into diamonds or triangles (at this point, you can also trim any ragged ends or phyllo that sticks out).
+- Using a sharp knife, cut your baklava into diamonds or triangles (at this point, you can also trim any ragged ends or phyllo that sticks out).
 I used to do diamonds but mine were always a little funky shaped so now I just do triangles.
 Place in the oven, and bake for about 50 minutes, until golden brown.
+Allow to cool.

 WOW!
 I am making this for sure.
 I am glad to have a nice recipe!
 Thanks!